bartosz-malecki/turtle-crossing/README.md

 $ python3 main.py

-When Game Over screean apears use ESC to exit or ENTER if you want to play again.
+When game is over, left-click mouse or X.